cassgvp/WIN-Open-Neuroimaging-Community/README.md

 Thank you for visiting the WIN Open Neuroimaging Community project repository.

-**This is the GitHub README**

-This project is now hosted at https://open.win.ox.ac.uk/pages/open-science/Open-WIN-Community
+**This project is now hosted at https://open.win.ox.ac.uk/pages/open-science/Open-WIN-Community**

 This repository has been retained to redirect guests to the new home on the Open WIN group above.